paircolumbus/paircolumbus.github.io/pages/resources.md

 > Rails: The [_Getting Started Guide_](http://guides.rubyonrails.org/getting_started.html) is a great place for familiarizing yourself with core components like partials, helpers, migrations, and generators.

-__NOTE:__ There's no expectation that you learn this stuff overnight, but instead that you review and start familiaring yourself with key concepts.
+__Note:__ There's no expectation that you learn this stuff overnight, but instead that you review and start familiaring yourself with key concepts.
 Bring your questions to our first meetup!